 Forming productive relationships with others is an important life skill.
 Building a diverse community where everyone is valued is even more important, especially if you are interacting with people who have different backgrounds and interests than you.

 Introducing Connections, a program from Roosevelt Alumni for Racial Equity (RARE).
-Connections will bring together Seattle high school students from different campuses using shared activities to create relationships with students who have had different life experiences.
+Connections brings together Seattle high school students from different campuses using shared activities to create relationships with students who have had different life experiences.

 Connections picks up where ethnic studies and diversity trainings end by putting those learnings into action by adding fun.
-Connections will assemble groups of students to have fun together by engaging in various kinds of activities – anything from sports to the arts, to learning skills and hobbies.
+Connections assembles groups of students to have fun together by engaging in various kinds of activities – anything from sports to the arts, to learning skills and hobbies.
 The goal is to help high school students graduate after learning an important life skill — the ability to form relationships with people who are different from themselves — that doesn’t come from books.
-Doing so will serve the students for the rest of their lives.
-It will help them in higher education, work and volunteer activities.
+Doing so serves the students for the rest of their lives.
+It helps them in higher education, work and volunteer activities.

-The Connections program has a pledge of financial and other support from the Seattle Public Schools.
-It has been endorsed by Superintendent Dr. Brent Jones, RHS Principal HkwauaQuejol Hollins (“Q”), Seattle School Board VP Brandon Hersey, and many staff, parents, and community members.
+The Connections program has been endorsed by Superintendent Dr. Brent Jones, RHS Principal Tami Brewer, Seattle School Board VP Brandon Hersey, and many staff, parents, and community members.

 Seeking Community Partners

-RARE will arrange and fund activities with community partners who are experts in their fields and already have experience running youth programs.
+RARE arranges and funds activities with community partners who are experts in their fields and already have experience running youth programs.
 We are open to all ideas and suggestions.
 Some activities might involve a few evenings over a period of a month or two.
 Others might be a week away outside the city.

 If you are involved with — or know of — an organization that has a youth program that could provide a Connections activity, please complete the form below.
 We will get back to you to discuss how to best proceed.